Climate protection

 METRO’s approach towards deforestation-free supply chains

-Deforestation is an important topic for the food sector as it is mainly driven by the production of soy, palm oil, meat, cocoa as well as paper and wood.METRO trades products that are made of or contain these commodities.
-As a wholesaler and as a part of the supply chain of products we source, we want to transform the way how these commodities are sourced, and we want to take action to end deforestation.
-This also contributes to the sustainability of our customers’ business as we enable our customers to make more sustainable choices when they buy with us.
+Deforestation is an important issue for the food sector as it is mainly caused by the production of soya, palm oil, beef, coffee, cocoa, paper and wood.
+METRO trades in products that are made from or contain these raw materials.
+As a wholesaler and part of the supply chain of products we source, we are taking action to change the way these raw materials are sourced in order to end deforestation.
+This also contributes to the sustainability of our customers' businesses as we empower our customers to make more sustainable choices when they buy from us.

 CDP Forests Questionnaire 2023